 SONC Summer Games is the state-level competition features six sports and takes place in Raleigh typically the first weekend in June.

 The Special Olympics Multi-State Aquatics Invitational is hosted by Special Olympics Wake County.
 This event features aquatics athletes from surrounding states, as well as some from as far as Ohio.
-It is typcially held the last Saturday of March.
-For more information, contact the Special Olympics Wake County local program coordinator.
+It is typically held the last Saturday of March.

 All forms must be submitted by the local program coordinator.